nitishchy12/clueso-feedback-platform/README.md

 In this submission, the mock AI service is enabled by default to ensure consistent local execution.
 The architecture supports seamless replacement with a real OpenAI provider.

+## ⏳ Free Tier Hosting Notice

+This backend is deployed on Render's free tier.
+Due to platform limitations, the service may spin down after inactivity.

+As a result:
+- The **first request** after inactivity may take **30–50 seconds**
+- Subsequent requests respond normally

+This is a hosting constraint, not an application issue.

 ## 📝 Assumptions & Design Decisions

 1. **AI Service**: Mock AI service implemented as fallback when OpenAI API key is unavailable